Hong Kong: Apple Daily on the brink of closing down | DW | 21.06.2021

 Hong Kong pro-democracy newspaper Apple Daily said Monday it may close down within days.
 An asset freeze by authorities using a new national security law has left the media group on the brink of insolvency.

-The newspaper's board said it will meet Friday to discuss whether to cease operations.
+The newspaper's board said it would meet Friday to discuss whether to cease operations.
 On Monday, it asked authorities in unfreeze assets so the publication could pay salaries and avoid labor violations.

 Apple Daily has been a frequent critic of China's authoritarian regime.
 It also backs Hong Kong's pro-democracy movement.

-DW Hong Kong correspondent Phoebe Kong said the paper's closure would be a "blow to civil society" in Hong Kong.
+DW Hong Kong correspondent Phoebe Kong said the paper's closure would be a "blow to civil society."

 "Apple Daily has witnessed and documented one of the most controversial periods in Hong Kong's history, and has been an icon for voices critical of Hong Kong's authorities and the Chinese Communist Party," she said.